-And I realized over the years we've normalized cohabitation and that's kind of a big word.
+And I realized over the years we've normalized cohabitation-and that's kind of a big word.
 That's not a word I use quite often.
-My mom would've said shack up, living together back in her day.
-But um, it's now accepted in all these realms and it really started noticing it in kind of Hollywood.
-Of course that's where it seems to happen a lot.
-These trends where the magazines, these couples aren't married, but they're having a baby and they're celebrating.
-And then you see 'em having their second or third baby and they're still not getting married, but now the church has seemed to accept it.
-And of course, culture has infiltrated inside the church and we see these Christian celebrities who claim to be Bible believing Christians, but then they're living with their fiancé or girlfriend, or boyfriend.
-Um, one of them is Chris Pratt from Hollywood.
+My mom would've said "shack up," "living together," back in her day-but, it's now accepted in all these realms.
+I really started noticing it in kind of Hollywood, of course, that's where it seems to happen a lot.
+These trends where the magazines, these couples aren't married, but they're having a baby and they're celebrating, and then you see 'em having their second or third baby and they're still not getting married.
+But now the church has seemed to accept it.
+And of course, culture has infiltrated inside the church and we see these Christian celebrities who claim to be Bible-believing Christians, but then they're living with their fiancé or girlfriend or boyfriend.